What's Best for Workshop Air Quality?

 If I have to choose between air filtration and dust collection for my home shop, which should I choose?

-John Brock: No question, start with good dust collection.
+John Brock: No question, start with a good dust collector.
 It will make a huge difference in your shop, but you'll probably still want to wear a particle mask.
 Air filtration is very nice to have, but only after effective dust collection with good quality filter bags.